Information for New Fellows

 Payment of Stipends

-Payment of stipends will be made once per month on the first Thursday of each month following the month in residence.
-Fellowship recipients must have filled out the grant authorization form and begun their research at least ten business days before the end of the month to receive the first stipend by the first Thursday of the following month.
-(Example: To receive the stipend on Nov.
-2, 2018, you must have begun the fellowship by no later than Oct.
-18, 2018.)
-Final stipend checks will be mailed, if necessary.
+Payment of stipends will be made once per month on the first Thursday of each calendar month following the month in residence.
+Fellowship recipients must have filled out the "Grantee Payment Request Form" and begun their research at least six business days before the end of the month to receive the first stipend by the first Thursday of the following month.
+If you arrive within the last five business days of the month, you will be paid on the third Thursday of the following month, not on the first Thursday.
+A business day is defined as Monday through Friday.
+Final stipend checks will be mailed or wired, if necessary after you have departed The Huntington.

 When traveling to the United States, you must have the following: